sims1253/huerd/README.md

 <!-- badges: end -->

 A discrete color palette generator with support for fixed colors, optimized for color vision deficient viewers.
-Features 4 different optimization algorithms (COBYLA, SANN, DIRECT, Nelder-Mead) and a multi-objective optimization framework for advanced color palette generation.
+Features different optimization algorithms and a multi-objective optimization framework for advanced color palette generation.

 ## Installation